zblic/ecoflow-powerstream-scripts/README.md

 This project is based on my own experiments with local EcoFlow PowerStream MQTT communication.

-Parts of the protocol knowledge used here, especially the EcoFlow PowerStream protobuf schemas, field mappings, and command identifiers, are based on research and implementation work from the ioBroker EcoFlow MQTT adapter:
+Parts of the protocol knowledge and implementation ideas used here are based on research and implementation work from the following projects:

+- `tomvd/local-powerstream`
 - `foxthefox/ioBroker.ecoflow-mqtt`

+The `tomvd/local-powerstream` project was especially helpful for understanding local PowerStream MQTT communication, the protobuf command structure, and the command used to set the output power locally.

+The `foxthefox/ioBroker.ecoflow-mqtt` project was especially helpful for PowerStream protobuf schemas, field mappings, decoded values, scaling factors, and command identifiers.
+You can find more command identifiers to use here too.

-That project is licensed under the MIT License.
-The original copyright and license notice of that project should be preserved when reusing substantial parts derived from it.
+Both projects are licensed under the MIT License.
+Their original copyright and license notices should be preserved when reusing substantial parts derived from them.

 ## License